larpon/vmon/README.md

 # Usage

-To watch a directory asynchronous for *file* changes simply do:
+To watch a directory asynchronously for *file* changes simply do:
 ```v
 import os
 import vmon